gGodlik04/ReactNativeWeather/README.md

-# Leatning project on React Native.
+# Learning project on React Native.
 Weather from geo.